 - Creation Ministries International is a group of autonomous creation science ministries.
 It started with an Australian ministry in 1977 and has since expanded to include groups in New Zealand, Canada, South Africa, UK/Europe, and the U.S. They sponsor public lectures, seminars, family camps, live-in conferences, etc., that concentrate on Genesis and its relation to the gospel message.
 See: http://creation.com They have two periodicals: Creation magazine that can be accessed at: http://creation.com, and their Journal of Creation that at http://creation.com

-- In 1993, Ken and Mally Ham left the ICR to form a new creationist ministry: Creation Science Ministries in Florence KY, almost a suburb of Cincinnati, OH.
+- In 1993, Ken and Marylin Ham left the ICR to form a new creationist ministry: Creation Science Ministries in Florence KY, almost a suburb of Cincinnati, OH.
 It was renamed Answers in Genesis (AiG) in 1995.
-In spite of opposition from local secularists, ICR was able to have a parcle of land adjacent to the Cincinnati Airport rezoned so in order to construct a 60,000 creation museum.
+In spite of opposition from local secularists, ICR was able to have a parcle of land adjacent to the Cincinnati Airport rezoned so in order to construct a creation museum.
 AIG now has many outreaches, including the Answers radio program, Answers magazine, the creation museum, and seminars.
-A full-sized Noah's Ark is being constructed south of Cincinnati, and is scheduled to open in early 2014.
+A full-sized Noah's Ark was constructed south of Cincinnati, and opened during mid-2016.

 American court trials, 1980-1990